Go Back

 • Garnish and Serve

-Ladle the soup into bowls and garnish with fresh cilantro, green onions and Thai-bird chili's.
-Serve with fresh lime wedges on the side for an extra burst of citrus flavor.
-Enjoy your homemade Thai Pork Ribs Soup hot, and savor the aromatic and flavorful broth.
+Ladle the soup into bowls and garnish with fresh cilantro, green onions and Thai bird's eye chilies.
+Serve with fresh lime wedges on the side.

 Video